ELSA: Efficient LLM-Centric Split Aggregation for Privacy-Aware Hierarchical Federated Learning over the Network Edge

-\textbf{Quantitative Analysis of Data Desensitization and Privacy.} Table~\ref{tab:comparison_updated} evaluates the privacy–utility trade-off of SS-OP + Sketch under varying compression ratios.
-Following \cite{SentenceEm,InformationL}, we consider two threat models: \textit{(i)} \textit{Reconstruction attacks} by a semi-honest server, measured via cosine similarity (Cos Sim.) and MSE between original and reconstructed hidden states; \textit{(ii)} \textit{Token identification attacks}, evaluated by token recovery accuracy (Token Acc.).
-We compare against three baselines: Direct Transmission (no protection), Gaussian Noise ($\widetilde{\mathcal{N}}(0, 0.25)$ for DP), and Sketch Only (compression without SS-OP).
-As shown in Table~\ref{tab:comparison_updated}, Direct Transmission is highly vulnerable (Cos Sim. = 1.0, Token Acc. = 53.13\%), while Gaussian Noise offers only marginal protection (Cos Sim. = 0.9137).
+\textbf{Quantitative Analysis of Data Desensitization and Privacy.} Table~\ref{tab:comparison_updated} evaluates the trade-off between privacy and utility in our SS-OP + Sketch under varying compression ratios.
+To simulate potential attacks on intermediate activations during client–edge transmissions, we adopt two threat models following \cite{SentenceEm,InformationL}: \textit{(i)} Reconstruction attacks by a semi-honest server, measured via cosine similarity (Cos Sim) and mean squared error (MSE) between original and reconstructed hidden states; \textit{(ii)} Token identification attacks, where an adversary attempts to infer input tokens from compressed representations, evaluated by token recovery accuracy (Token Acc.).
+We compare against three baselines:\textit{(i)} Direct Transmission (no protection), \textit{(ii)} Gaussian Noise (adding calibrated noise for differential privacy $\widetilde{\mathcal{N}}$(0, 0.25), and \textit{(iii) }Sketch Only (compression without orthogonal perturbation).

+As shown in Table~\ref{tab:comparison_updated}, Direct Transmission is highly vulnerable (Cos Sim = 1.0, Token Acc. = 53.13\%), while Gaussian Noise offers only marginal protection (Cos Sim = 0.9137).
 Sketch Only reduces token recovery (e.g., 1.13\% at $\rho = 8.4$) but retains exploitable semantic structure, as indicated by its positive cosine similarity.
 In contrast, ELSA integrates SS-OP with sketching, driving cosine similarity to near or below zero and suppressing token accuracy to near-zero levels.
 Notably, increasing the semantic subspace dimension from $r=8$ to $r=16$ further reduces token identification accuracy (e.g., from 0.38\% to 0.08\% at $\rho=4.2$) while maintaining similarly low cosine similarity.
 This suggests that, under appropriate compression ratios, a larger $r$ enhances privacy by perturbing a richer set of semantic directions without degrading utility.
-The slight MSE increase over Sketch Only is benign for training, confirming that ELSA achieves strong privacy without sacrificing utility.
+The slight MSE increase over Sketch Only is benign for training, confirming that ELSA\footnote{Note that while these modules introduce additional operations, their computational cost is designed to be lightweight relative to the LLM forward/backward pass (see Appendix B for detailed complexity analysis).} achieves strong privacy without sacrificing utility.